swc19/shiny-hunting-app/README.md

 *NOTE:* The count and current Pokémon will persist through restarting your browser, as well as closing/restarting the app, provided you don't clear your local storage (cookies) between uses.

+*NOTE:* You will need a consistent internet connection to get the models.
+If you're streaming, I assume this won't be a problem.

 *NOTE:* Disable any darkmode extension on the localhost domain while using this app.

 ## Modifying the App